By Ben Lotstein, MFT Student in Couple and Family Enhancement Research Lab

 My hope for you is that these skills will help you more fully feel all aspects of your life, nurture the relationships that are meaningful to you, and tackle challenges with an open heart.

-As we are all impacted by the outbreak of COVID-19 (more information on CSU’s coronavirus website), the Center for Family and Couple Therapy wants to remind you that we are providing low-cost individual, couple, and family online video therapy sessions during daytime and evening hours to fit your schedule.
-Please call 970-491-5991 or visit our website for more information.
+If you would like additional support navigating the realities of this time, the CSU Center for Family and Couple Therapy has registered counselors available to meet with you now.
+The CFCT is currently providing all Colorado residents low-cost individual, couple, and family online video sessions during daytime and evening hours to fit your schedule.
+To schedule an appointment, please call (970) 491-5991 or email firstname.lastname@example.org.

 Davis, D. M., & Hayes, J. A. (2011).
 What are the benefits of mindfulness?
 A practice review of psychotherapy-related research.
 Psychotherapy, 48(2), 198–208. https://doi.org/10.1037/a0022062